nergal-perm/react-boilerplate/README.md

   },
 ```

-Create a directory inside of your root directory named `app`, and another directory inside of `app` named `app/components`.
+Create a directory inside of your root directory named `app`, and another directories inside of `app` named `app/components` and `app/containers`.

-Create three new files: `app/index.js`, `app/index.html`, and `app/components/App.js`.

 Start writing code ;)